-Note: Always keep DOGE and other cryptocurrencies in secure wallets (such as Ledger Nano S, Coinbase and Trezor).
-Also, if you decide to start trading DOGE coin, choose reliable exchanges, such as Coinbase and Binance.
+Note: Always keep DOGE and other cryptocurrencies in secure wallets (such as Ledger Nano X and Trezor Model T).
+Also, if you decide to buy DOGE instantly, choose a reliable exchange, such as Binance or Kraken.

 So, where would you like to start?
 The beginning?
 Great choice.
 Let’s have a quick look at how Dogecoin got started.

 - 1. A (Very) Short History of Dogecoin